babalekpam/NAVIMEDI/replit.md

 # Healthcare Management Platform

 ## Overview
-This project is a comprehensive multi-tenant healthcare management platform designed to optimize operations and workflows across various healthcare entities, including hospitals, clinics, pharmacies, and laboratories.
-Its core purpose is to streamline prescription management, facilitate insurance claims processing, manage patient records, and enhance communication between healthcare providers and patients.
-The platform aims to be a leading solution in digital health, improving efficiency, patient care, and data management in a secure and compliant manner.
+NaviMED is a multi-tenant healthcare platform that hosts multiple independent pharmacies connected to hospitals.
+When patients choose a preferred pharmacy, that pharmacy receives prescriptions from the connected hospitals.
+Each pharmacy operates independently within the NaviMED platform while maintaining secure connections to hospital networks for prescription routing.
+The platform streamlines prescription management, facilitates insurance claims processing, manages patient records, and enhances communication between healthcare providers and patients.
+NaviMED aims to be the leading solution for pharmacy-hospital connectivity, improving prescription fulfillment efficiency, patient care, and data management in a secure and compliant manner.

 ## User Preferences
 - Simple, everyday language for communication (user is non-technical)